ply-ct/ply/docs/topics/values.md

     }
 ```
 Before submitting 'updateMovie', this test adds values for "id" (from the previous response), and also for "rating".
 These changes are cumulative, so subsequent tests can modify values as needed for downstream requests.

+**Note:** Runtime value objects must be serializable as JSON.

 Next Topic: [Cases](cases)